A look at the November 1990 issue of British C64 magazine, Commodore Format.

 In November 1990, life in the UK was changing.
 PM Margaret Thatcher resigned, and Tim Berners Lee produced a formal proposal for something called the World Wide Web.
 The Channel Tunnel was finished, too, linking Britain with France beneath the sea.
 Some things never change, though, and our appetite for American cinema was as ravenous as ever: the big movies that month were Home Alone and Predator II.

 Commodore Format, meanwhile, was back for its second issue.
 Having initially shocked the industry by appearing in the first place (“I thought they had to be joking”, said eventual launch staff writer Sean Masterson), Future Publishing’s prediction of a C64 Indian summer seemed bang on the money.
 This month, there were two new ways you could buy a Commodore C64C.
-The Night Moves pack included the computer along with Sly Spy Secret Agent, Night Breed, Shadow Warriors and Midnight Resistance.
-You could also buy a C64 bundled with a collection of puzzlers called Mindbenders.
+The Night Moves/Mindbenders pack included the computer along with Sly Spy Secret Agent, Night Breed, Shadow Warriors, Midnight Resistance and a bunch of puzzlers.
 Meantime, the comical C64GS had been officially launched at the Earls Court CES show, with Commodore Format still full of optimism for a console that resembled an oversized Fisherman’s Friend.
 The infamous C64-without-a-keyboard (you just stuck games cartridges that also worked on any other C64 in the top) had initial support from Ocean and System 3, and this month’s Mighty Brain revealed that almost everyone else wanted a slice, too.
 Titus were keen to put Dick Tracy (haha!) onto cart, and there were also planned versions of TurboCharge, Stunt Car Racer and Kick Off.
 In fact, none of them would appear.
 The GS saw just 27 titles in total, of which only 9 were exclusives.
 The machine was a confusing offering and quickly sank, selling under 30,000 units.
 We’ll come back to the C64GS in later installments of Issue Review, but for now you can read our chat with Mevlut Dinc who’s very entertaining on the topic.

 THIS MONTH’S BIG GAMES